 WIth almost 70 miles of bike-ped paths and 92 parks, Springfield is perfect for getting outdoors, with nearly as many scenic opportunities inside the city limits as out.
 The century-old Jefferson Avenue Footbridge, for example, connecting Commercial and Chase streets over 13 sets of train tracks, offers a memorable view from 562 feet in the air.
 Just outside the city, the Springfield Conservation Nature Center is 79 acres with trains woven throughout.

-When we take a look at the two-bedroom comparison from December to January, Springfield experienced a 2.5% increase for the price of a two-bedroom apartment.
-The rent price for a Springfield two-bedroom apartments currently stands at $737.0.
+When we take a look at the two-bedroom comparison from April to May, Springfield experienced a -0.31% decrease for the price of a two-bedroom apartment.
+The rent price for a Springfield two-bedroom apartments currently stands at $978.0.

 Rent prices have increased in Springfield over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 0 of the Springfield suburbs increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 1 of the Springfield suburb increased last month.
+On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rents did not increase in any of the Springfield suburbs
+Rents did not decrease in any of the Springfield suburbs.

 The price for a Springfield one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.